iShares Convertible Bond ETF (BATS:ICVT) Shares Bought by Royal Bank of Canada

-Royal Bank of Canada grew its holdings in shares of iShares Convertible Bond ETF (BATS:ICVT – Get Rating) by 235.8% in the third quarter, according to its most recent filing with the SEC.
-The firm owned 150,527 shares of the company’s stock after acquiring an additional 105,706 shares during the quarter.
-Royal Bank of Canada’s holdings in iShares Convertible Bond ETF were worth $10,372,000 as of its most recent SEC filing.
+Royal Bank of Canada boosted its holdings in shares of iShares Convertible Bond ETF (BATS:ICVT – Get Rating) by 235.8% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 150,527 shares of the company’s stock after acquiring an additional 105,706 shares during the period.
+Royal Bank of Canada’s holdings in iShares Convertible Bond ETF were worth $10,372,000 at the end of the most recent reporting period.

 - Get a free copy of the StockNews.com research report on iShares Convertible Bond ETF (ICVT)